froohoo/RoboND-Rover-Project/README.md

  ***Color Thresholding***

- Once the transf
+ Once the transformed (warped) image is obtained, the next step is to successfully determine the navigable / unavigable areas of the canyons.
+The approach used here was to use an rgb threshold to identify navigable pixels since the canyon floors are larglely a light color and the unavigable terrain is mostly dark in coloring.
+Good results were returned when using thresholds for red, green, blue of (190,180,160).
+The un-navigable terrain was assumed to be all the pixels that were not above the threshold.
+For identifying the gold sample rocks a slighly different approach needed to be used since a simple threshold could not be used to identify specific colors.
+This was addressed by adding the functionality to the color_thresh function to filter on pixels that were within a tolerance of a given color value.
+For the gold rocks rgb values of (185, 140, 15) with a tolerance of +/- 40 for each value to return true as a match.

  ***Contours (Not part of core submission requirments)***

 In an attempt to make the rover a wall crawler it seemed that one approach would be to locate the interface between the canyon wall and the sandy floor and use that for guidance.
-To that end, the contour
+To that end functionality to detect contours was added to the perception module.
+The contours are extracted from the image using the OpenCV function [findContours)[https://docs.opencv.org/2.4/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html#findcontours]